ISISComputingGroup/ibex_developers_manual/Script-generator.md

 - custom formats (e.g. ENGINX)
 - Raw python code

+### Readability

+There is broad consensus that the generated scripts should be human readable, to facilitate a workflow where they may generate the skeleton of the script using the script generator and then edit it to suit some more advanced requirements for a more complex experiment.

 # Suggested implementations

 All of the implementations below assume that the NICOS script server will be used as the back-end, when the script generator is running on an instrument.
 Using the script server is logical as it already allows for queuing/re-ordering/editing scripts in a queue on an instrument.